This homemade vegan balls recipe is slightly different to a normal recipe because these are made from leftovers.

 - Lasagne?
 A dream!

 - Almost any leftovers will go.
-If it’s a non-spicy food, add cumin, coriander and chilli.
+If it’s a non-spicy food, add some cumin, coriander and chilli.

 Add some gram flour to the mix and stir it in.
 Keep adding it and stirring until your mixture thickens up sufficiently that you can make balls from it.

 Now pour a little gram flour into a large bowl.
-Take a teaspoon of mix, roll it quickly between your palms, dunk it into the gram flour and place onto a chopping board.
-The whole process can be done quite quickly once you get the hang of it.
+Take a teaspoon of mix, roll it quickly between your palms to form a ball, dunk it into the gram flour and place onto a chopping board.
+The whole process can be done fairly quickly.

 Another option is to bake them and then store them in the fridge and when you’re ready to eat, just toss them in a frying pan for a few minutes to heat them up in a little olive oil.